Fernand Baudin: Education

 He later donated his archive to the Free University of Brussels.
-The total collection was classified by Fernand Baudin himself.
-It includes, besides a large number of publications and books, more than a hundred files such like correspondence, manuscripts, typescripts, proofs and prins of his articles and conferences, as well as many documents that give insight in his career as a graphic designer.
+The total collection was classified by Baudin himself.
+It includes, besides a large number of publications and books, more than a hundred files, such like correspondence, manuscripts, typescripts, proofs, and prins of his articles and conferences, as well as many documents that give insight in his career as a graphic designer.